KasMasVan/csr_exp_resource_index/README.md

 For large language modles, **TBD**.

 ### Small Languae Models
-These models can be stored locally, and are avialable on either Hugging Face or Github.
+These models can be stored locally, and are avialable on either Hugging Face or Github. **Autoencoding models** (BERT-like models) are excluded, because they are not suitable for generation.

 Usage (at the root directory):
 ```